-Widely sought after as a coach and consultant for the performing arts, Aaron serves on the board of directors for Independent Opera Company in Los Angeles, as an advisory board member for Mission Opera in Santa Clarita, CA, and as a Mission Opera company trustee member of Opera America.
+As a performing arts coach and consultant, Aaron serves on the board of directors for Independent Opera Company in Los Angeles, as an advisory board member for Mission Opera in Santa Clarita, CA, and as a Mission Opera company trustee member of Opera America.

-Aaron is a national winner (3rd place) of the 2023 Friedrich and Virginia Schorr Memorial Award division of The American Prize competitions for outstanding male vocalist in opera or art song and serves on voice faculty at NOVA Southeastern University and Broward College in Fort Lauderdale.
-He holds his BM and MM in vocal performance from California State University, Northridge.
+Aaron is on voice faculty at both NOVA Southeastern University and Broward College in Fort Lauderdale, Florida and holds his MM in vocal performance from California State University, Northridge.

 I am thrilled to have made my role debut as Lord Capulet (Juliette’s father) in Lyric Opera of Orange County’s production of Gounod’s sublime “Roméo et Juliette at The Barclay Theatre in Irvine, CA on March 3, 2023!
 What a spectacular production!